 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

-Expat Explore is great for a more mature audience ranging from 30 to 75+ years old.
+Expat Explore is great for a more mature audience, ranging from 30 to 75+ years old.
 If you book with Expat Explore expect to be in the company of people from all over within that age bracket.
 Expat Explore has around 80 tours operating in about 50 countries.
-What makes them unique is what they offer: multi-country itineraries, flexible bookings, and a price match guarantee when booking direct.
+What makes them unique is what they offer: multi-country itineraries and, flexible bookings.
 The value you get from their tours is another thing that sets them apart.
-My Expat Explore Review will show that you don’t have to spend a ton with their tour packages to get an incredible experience.
+My Expat Explore Review will show that you don’t have to spend a ton on their tour packages to get an incredible experience.

 If you’re seeking deep cultural immersion while having fun with a great group, then Expat Explore is right up your alley.
 Let us take a deeper dive into my Expat Explore Review and see if it’s the right fit for you.